Grafton Street: Busking

 Since the 1980s, Grafton Street has become internationally known for its street entertainment, particularly busking.
 Musicians, poets and mime artists commonly perform to the shopping crowds.
-This was portrayed in the opening scene of the 2006 film Once, starring Glen Hansard of The Frames, a former Grafton Street busker.
+This was portrayed in the opening scene of the 2007 film Once, starring Glen Hansard of the Frames, a former Grafton Street busker.
 In Dublin, street performers must pay for a licence to busk (€30 per year as of 2019, plus €60 if using amplification), and on Grafton Street, each such performance is restricted to a maximum of one hour, and a musician cannot play within a 100 m distance of that location until the following day.
+Grafton Street has been the traditional home of the "big busk" on Christmas Eve, which aims to raise money for homeless charities.